eladsimantov/Applied-ML-For-Engineers/README.md

-# Applied ML for Engineers Course - HW and Final Project
+# Applied ML for Engineers
-This repository will include all Homeworks for Applied ML Course 036049, including a final project.
+This repository includes the coursework for Applied ML 036049.

-#### Installation Notes
+#### Installation Notes for collaborators
 1. Clone into the project (first download git to your computer)
 2. Set your username and email by: git config user.name "put_your_name_here", and also git config user.email "put_your_github_email_here".
 3. Build a virtual environment (preferabely venv).
 To activate it in powershell you may need to run this command in powershell first: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser